 Things Not To Do In Prague

-- The Clock – everyone talks about this one, but man what a disappointment.
+- The Astronomical Clock – everyone talks about this one, but man what a disappointment.
 I should mention that on the bus tour it highlighted this wins awards for being the worst tourist attraction in Europe.

 - Bunny Lady – Near the lock bridge there is a lady who stands there every day with her bunny rabbits.
 If you take a photo of the rabbits or get close, she will demand money from you.
-This kind of thing happens in every city, so it’s more a heads up and warning than anything else.
+This kind of thing happens in every city, so it’s more of a heads up and warning than anything else.

-- Don’t eat at Meat Burgers – They had a menu with set prices, yet when we went to pay they had a bill at 5 times the price.
+- Don’t eat at MeetBurger – They had a menu with set prices, yet when we went to pay they had a bill at 5 times the price.
 I questioned them on the price and they pointed out the numbers on the menu weren’t the price tag (hmmm) and they had small numbers (barely visible) which were the prices.
 It is obviously a complete scam, but being so central, they have a constant line of confused customers getting charged ‘tourist tax’.
 Avoid like the plague.
 Ooh, the plague of Prague, I like that.

 We just returned from Prague and we were glad to have visited in winter, as the locals told us that summer in the city is absolutely overcrowded.
 The Beer Spa is absolutely a must do, did you eat their home made beer bread with the sausages?